mcds-cmu/11637/_includes/syllabus/policies.md

 A tutorial on how to use the Grace Day option on Sail() can be found on Canvas.

-### For weekly quizzes on OLI:
+### For weekly quizzes on OLI Torus:
-Weekly quizzes will be taken independently on OLI during the synchronous class meetings.
+Weekly quizzes will be taken independently on OLI Torus during the synchronous class meetings.
 No grace days are available for these quizzes.

 ### For the final exam:
 Grace days are not applicable to be used for the final exam.
 All final exam components must be completed within the final exam period as designated in the course calendar.